-The “Made In … ” label is something that we now much less likely to notice on our products, as fewer and fewer companies are able to maintain a cost-efficient domestic manufacturing production.
-On the other hand, countries which traditionally had a low reputation for quality are now stepping up their game and achieving standards of production which are comparable to the more developed economies.
+The “Made In … ” label is something that we now much less likely to notice on everyday products, as fewer and fewer companies are able to maintain a cost-efficient domestic manufacturing production.
+Moreover, countries which in the past might have had a low reputation for quality in manufacturing are now stepping up their game and achieving standards of production which are easily comparable to the more developed economies.

-The “country of origin effect” contributes heavily to the perceived value of a product, and fashion firms need to manage this element strategically.
+The “country of origin effect” contributes significantly to the perceived value of a product, and fashion firms need to manage this element in a strategic way.
 The country of origin effect relates to the values that consumers traditionally associate to a country’s reputation for excellence, and delivers value both to a domestic and international audience.

 Here are the main topics we are going to cover in this post.